cedar-policy/rfcs/text/0053-enum-entities.md

 Enumerated entities as proposed are limited in their functionality and specificity.
 We could extend them.
 For example:
 ```
 entity Application enum [ "TinyTodo" ];
-entity RequestEntity enum [ "principal", "resource" ] in [ Application ];
+entity RequestEntity enum [ "Principal", "Resource" ] in [ Application ];
 entity User in [ Application ];
 action CreateList
     appliesTo { principal: [User], resource: [Application] };
 action GetLists
-    appliesTo { principal: [User, RequestEntity::"principal"],
+    appliesTo { principal: [User, RequestEntity::"Principal"],
                 resource: [Application]};
 ```
 This differs from some earlier examples in the following ways:
 1. Enumerated entities can have parents in the entity hierarchy, and can be parents of other enumerated entity values; both cases are shown in the definition of `RequestEntity`
-2. Enumerated entities can appear as _singleton types_, e.g., as `RequestEntity::"principal"` in the definition of action `GetLists`.
+2. Enumerated entities can appear as _singleton types_, e.g., as `RequestEntity::"Principal"` in the definition of action `GetLists`.

 Both of these extensions are similar to what's available for `Action`s right now, but generalized to arbitrary entity types.
 You could also imagine enumerated entity types having attributes, as has been anticipated for `Action`s.